steadycalls/therapist-referral-site/DOMAIN_SETUP.md

 ## Optional: Redirect www to non-www (or vice versa)

-If you want `www.claritytherapy.app` to redirect to `claritytherapy.app`:
+If you want `www.leveragetherapy.com` to redirect to `leveragetherapy.com`:

-Edit `/etc/nginx/sites-available/claritytherapy.app`:
+Edit `/etc/nginx/sites-available/leveragetherapy.com`:

 ```nginx
 # Redirect www to non-www